aqxiy/lithegulp/README.md

 --   Wait 5 seconds from last swallow to next mouth open
 3. Place cup on tongue and sip & swallow.
 Maybe a little more than needed to get pill down.
 --   Wait 5 seconds from last swallow to next mouth open
 4. Open mouth modestly wide, and stretch + wiggle tongue modestly once mouth is open.
 Perform for 3 seconds.
+Close mouth, then swallow.
---   Wait 5 seconds from mouth close to next mouth open
+--   Wait 5 seconds from last swallow to next mouth open
 5. Place cup on tongue and sip & swallow.
 Maybe a little more than needed to get pill down.

 ++ Wait 5-7 seconds between same pill or around 20 between different pills {swallow to mouth open}